-The red segments in the lower middle income and upper middle income country parts of the aid concentration curve also confirm that Sweden disbursed more than 40% of its country specific bilateral aid to middle income development cooperation partners.
+The red segments in the lower middle income and upper middle income country parts of the aid concentration curve also confirm that Sweden disbursed more than two-fifths of its country specific bilateral aid to middle income development cooperation partners.
 The most important of these were Sudan and the Ukraine, both lower middle income countries, which each received more than \$100 million dollars of Swedish bilateral aid.
-However, there are also five diverse upper middle income countries (Iraq, Serbia, Colombia, Belarus and Turkey) with per capita incomes between \$5,000 and \$10,500 per capita who collectively account for one-twelfth (8.1%) of Sweden's bilateral disbursements to partner countries.
+However, there are also five diverse upper middle income countries (Belarus, Colombia, Iraq, Serbia and Turkey) with per capita incomes between \$5,000 and \$10,500 per capita who collectively account for one-twelfth (8.1%) of Sweden's bilateral disbursements to partner countries.